 Art can combat stress.

-Art therapy is an effective and effective way to combat stress.
-The act of being creative, abstract, or abstracting from one’s surroundings, which is what art is, requires attention.
-While doing art, one has to focus on something other than the thoughts that tend to cause stress.
-Art therapy can also help reduce loneliness and isolation.
-Art therapy helps individuals connect with others on the same journey of life and can build community.
+Art therapy is an effective way to combat stress.
+The act of being creative, abstract, or abstracting from one’s surroundings to make a piece of art requires attention.
+While making art, one has to focus on something other than the thoughts that tend to cause stress.
+Given the amount of focus it requires, art therapy can also help reduce loneliness and isolation.

 Art doesn’t need to be expensive.